HMS Prince of Wales (1860): Construction and career

-In 1869 she was renamed Britannia and began service as a cadet training ship at Dartmouth, replacing the previous Britannia in that role.
+In 1869 the ship was renamed Britannia and began service as a training ship for naval cadets at Dartmouth, replacing the previous Britannia in that role.
 As Britannia, she was a hulk, and had only her foremast.
 Among those starting their naval careers on her were, in 1877, the future Admiral and First Sea Lord Rosslyn Wemyss, Prince Albert Victor, and his younger brother, the future King George V.

-A shore-based college at Dartmouth was opened in September 1905 and this was named Royal Naval College, Dartmouth.
+A shore-based college at Dartmouth was opened in September 1905 and this was named the Royal Naval College, Dartmouth.
 The Britannia training establishment was closed at the same time.

-A new King Edward VII-class battleship called Britannia was launched in December 1904.
-The former Prince of Wales was officially hulked in September 1909, sold to Garnham on 23 September 1914, then resold to Hughes Bolckow arriving at Blyth in July 1916 for breaking up.
-In 1917 her "wreck" was etched by Frank Brangwyn, a print of which can be seen in Bruges' Groeningemuseum today.
+The former Prince of Wales was officially hulked in September 1909, sold for scrap to Garnham on 23 September 1914, then resold to Hughes Bolckow two years later.
+It arrived at Blyth in July 1916 for demolition.

 The figurehead of the ship, depicting the Prince of Wales, survives and can be seen at the Scottish Maritime Museum in Irvine.